 - Number of trees / iterations: This hyperparameter determines the number of decision trees that are created in the ensemble.
 More trees can lead to better performance, but can also increase the risk of overfitting.
 For every iteration, the training and validation error or accuracy scores can be plotted, and there is often a point at which the validation error begins to rise after a certain number of iterations.
 That optimum point can be noted for this parameter.
 Another approach to find the optimum level is to set the number of trees to a large value but introduce an early stopping criteria on which to terminate training when the out of sample deviance fails to improve after a certain number of iterations.

-- Maximum Depth: The depth controls the complexity of individual decision trees in the ensemble.
+- Maximum depth of trees: This hyperparameter sets the maximum depth of each decision tree.
+The depth controls the complexity of individual decision trees in the ensemble.
 Larger values allow for more complex trees to be created but also increase the risk of overfitting.
 Smaller values are usually preferred, as the idea of boosting is to transform simple decision trees into more powerful learners by the conclusion of the ensemble.
-All of the hyperparameters can be tuned simultaneously using a grid search approach with cross-validation.
+A value of depth = 1 performs effectively, resulting in each tree being a stump composed of only one split.

 More GBM hyper-parameters:

 - Minimum number of samples required to split a node: This hyperparameter sets the minimum number of samples that are required to split an internal node.
 Increasing this value can help prevent overfitting, however too high values can lead to underfitting.
 Hyper-parameter tuning needs to be done to find the optimum value